cabrinha/cabrinha.github.io/_posts/2016-5-6-Welcome-to-the-Valley.md

 Hi, ifi Micro iDSD:
 ![ifi](https://www.nativedsd.com/media/uploads/midsd03.png)

 This thing looks and [sounds gorgeous](http://www.head-fi.org/products/ifi-audio-micro-idsd), in my opinion.
+It has an internal battery so you can listen to it on-the-go hooked up to your phone, or if you want to just reserve your laptop battery.
+The sound difference with and without this device is undeniable.
+The AMP/DAC combo really squeezes every last drop out of your headphones and cleans up the signal coming from whatever source you have.
+In my case, my Macbook Pro.

 Finally, we have another pair of closed-back Fostex cans, the Massdrop X Fostex TH-X00:
 ![TH-X00](https://massdrop-s3.imgix.net/product-images/fostex-x-massdrop-th-x00/MD-9475_20151120171104_e7722094d1248da0.jpg)

-These headphones are a collaboration between [Fostex](https://www.fostex.com/) and [Massrop](https://massdrop.com/).
+These headphones are a collaboration between [Fostex](https://www.fostex.com/) and [Massdrop](https://massdrop.com/).
 They're also made of rich mahogany.
 Overall, I've collected some good gear recently and can't see myself justifying any more purchases of this nature for quite some time.